digital-blueprint/toolkit/packages/tabulator-table/README.md

   - example `<dbp-tabulator-table pagination-size="20"></dbp-tabulator-table>`
 - `select-all-enabled` (optional bool, default: `false`): enables a select all button in the left upper corner
   - example `<dbp-tabulator-table select-all-enabled></dbp-tabulator-table>`
+- `select-rows-enabled` (optional bool, default: `false`): allows the user to select rows by clicking on them
+  - example `<dbp-tabulator-table select-rows-enabled></dbp-tabulator-table>`
+- `collapse-enabled` (optional bool, default: `false`): collapse columns that do not fit into the table into a list of column titles and values
+  - example `<dbp-tabulator-table select-rows-enabled></dbp-tabulator-table>`
+  - hint: If you want to set one or more columns into a list of titles and values, you need to set said columns to a responsive value bigger than 0 (e.g. `responsive:3`) and to set the columns' width so that they will not all fit into the tabulator

 ## Important functions
 - `setData(data)`: This function sets data of the tabulator table.
   - `data` is an array of data which should be shown in the table.
+- `deleteRow(row)`: This function deletes the given row from the specified tabulator table.
+  -`row` represents the id of the row we want to delete.
+- `setFilter(listOfFilters)`: This function filters the tabulator table according to the given list of filters.
+- `removeFilter()`: This function removes the filters set on the tabulator.
+- `deleteSelectedRows()`: This function deletes the selected rows (by clicking) of the tabulator.

 ## Note
 In best practice `options` is set if the dom is already rendered.